 Online Quilt Appraisal

-E-ppraisals are a new area of appraising brought on by the advent of the internet.
-They are done using photos scanned and sent by e-mail.
-Because they are based on the owner’s description of the quilt, including the assessment of any damage, and because photos can make a quilt look better or worse depending on the quality of the photo, e-ppraisals are necessarily limited in scope, and cannot be relied on for insurance or tax purposes.
-So why bother?
+Appraisal has expanded into new territory with the advent of the internet, and one of those new directions is e-ppraisals.
+They are created using scanned photographs that are communicated with via e-mail.
+E-appraisals are necessarily limited in scope and cannot be relied on for insurance or tax purposes because they are based on the owner’s description of the quilt, which includes the assessment of any damage, and because photos can make a quilt look better or worse depending on the quality of the photo.
+Then why make the effort?

 Know Your Appraiser

-When you take a treasured antique quilt or a quilt you have recently completed to an appraiser, you have the right to expect that appraiser to be ethical, fair, and knowledgeable.
-The appraiser should have extensive knowledge of three hundred years of textile history, fabrics, dyes, and printing processes; should be able to identify regional, ethnic, and cultural variations; must have a keenly developed mental inventory of quilts that allows them to compare the quilt on the table to other quilts in the marketplace; must understand current costs to reproduce new quilts and much, much, more.
-The written appraisal must comply with USPAP (Uniform Standards of Professional Appraisal Practices) standards.
-Certified appraisers must recertify every three years and they abide by a strict Code of Ethics, requiring the confidentiality of your appraisal information and more .
+When you bring a cherished antique quilt or a quilt you have just finished making to an appraiser, you have the right to expect that the appraiser will be ethical, fair, and knowledgeable about the subject matter.
+The appraiser should have extensive knowledge of three hundred years of textile history, fabrics, dyes, and printing processes; should be able to identify regional, ethnic, and cultural variations; must have a keenly developed mental inventory of quilts that allows them to compare the quilt on the table to other quilts in the marketplace; must understand current costs to reproduce new quilts; and must understand a great deal of additional information.
+Standards known as USPAP (Uniform Standards of Professional Appraisal Practices) have to be met for the written appraisal to be considered acceptable.
+Certified appraisers are required to recertify themselves every three years, and they must adhere to a stringent Code of Ethics that mandates the confidentiality of your appraisal information and other requirements.

-There is no official government regulation for quilt and textile appraisers; anyone can say they are an appraiser.
-It is in your best interest to verify the qualifications of the person you entrust with your quilt and personal information.
+Appraisers of quilts and other textiles are not subject to any official government regulation, so anyone can call themselves an appraiser.
+It is in your best interest to confirm the credentials of the person you are going to entrust with your personal information and quilt.

-The state of Florida has, at this date, the following Certified Appraisers: Brenda Grampsas in Brooksville, Alma Moates in Pensacola, and Teddy Pruett in Lake City, Marian Smith in Clearwater Beach (winter months) and Phyllis Hatcher, who will be appraising at the World Quilt Shows (Mancuso) in West Palm Beach.
+The following individuals are currently recognized as Certified Appraisers in the state of Florida: Brenda Grampsas in Brooksville, Alma Moates in Pensacola, and Teddy Pruett in Lake City.
+Additionally, Marian Smith can be found in Clearwater Beach during the winter months, and Phyllis Hatcher will be appraising at the World Quilt Shows (Mancuso) in West Palm Beach.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>